Gabriel "Gil" Thomas Georgeff, 83, a resident of Scottsdale, Ariz., passed away on Saturday, Feb. 9, 2013.

 Mr. Georgeff is survived by his daughter, Robin Georgeff, Scottsdale, Ariz.; his son, Gib Georgeff and his wife Renee, Grapevine, Texas.
 He also leaves behind four grandchildren, Natasha Rae Georgeff, Fort Worth, Texas, Alexis Ann Georgeff and her husband Andrew Chatting, currently of Sri Lanka, Vanessa Lyn Georgeff, Grapevine, Texas, and Derek Philip LeGault, Phoenix, Ariz.
 He is also survived by his sisters, Venka Georgeff Ambuel, Granite City, Ill., Dilba Georgeff Dochnal, Covington, Ind., and his brother Edward Georgeiff, Canton, Ill.

 Graveside services will be held Saturday, Feb.
 23, 2013 at 11 a.m. at Edgewood Cemetery, Chillicothe, Mo.
 Family and friends of Mr. Georgeff are encouraged to meet and remember Gil Georgeff after the service from 3:30 until 5 p.m. at The Freshman Center in Blue Springs.

-In lieu of flowers, a contribution may be made in Mr. Georgeff's memory to the Jeremy Bloom Foundation –Wish of a Lifetime (WOL) www.seniorwish.org and may be left at or mailed to Lindley Funeral Home, P.O.
+Page 2 of 2 - In lieu of flowers, a contribution may be made in Mr. Georgeff's memory to the Jeremy Bloom Foundation –Wish of a Lifetime (WOL) www.seniorwish.org and may be left at or mailed to Lindley Funeral Home, P.O.
 Box 47, Chillicothe, MO 64601.
 Online condolences may be made at www.lindeyfuneralhome.com.

 Arrangements are under the direction of Lindley Funeral Home, Chillicothe, Mo.